Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help

 Every writer receives multiple rejections for their stories before they’re ever sold into books.
 But what if you’re pitching your book so much and you’re STILL not receiving any positive feedback?
 You may need to rewrite your manuscript.

 This is the boat I have found myself in this week.
 Last fall, I sent out my story to roughly 30 agents and have since received 12 rejections.
 In the grand scheme of rejections, that is a low number.
 However, that number told me that something wasn’t working.
 Here’s how I knew that.

-How to Know You Need to Rewrite Your Manuscript:
+How to Know if You Need to Rewrite Your Manuscript:

 Rejections aren’t only due to poor writing.
 Sometimes it’s your query letter to the agent or you need to practice patience during the submission process.
 So be sure to check all of your options BEFORE you rush to rewrite your manuscript.

 First, Understand Your Rejections.